Milfoil Control Program

 2021 Campaign

 Lake Winnisquam is currently milfoil free!!
 Divers from Aqualogic Inc. were on the lake eight days this summer and removed all the variable milfoil known to be growing in locations throughout the lake.
-We’re fortunate that after four years of comprehensive and consistent management we were able to manage this year’s milfoil growth with just diver-assisted harvesting and no herbicide treatment.
+We’re fortunate that after three years of comprehensive and consistent management we were able to manage this year’s milfoil growth with just diver-assisted harvesting and no herbicide treatment.
 Thanks to our volunteer weed watching crew for keeping an eye out and letting us know whenever they spotted a suspicious plant.
 Thanks also to the Towns of Meredith, Belmont, Sanbornton and Tilton, the City of Laconia and the NH Department of Environmental Services for supporting our milfoil management program.
 Being that variable milfoil is an invasive and tenacious plant we expect that it will return in some locations in the lake, and are already making plans for our 2022 management program.

 2020 Campaign